-- 20. Prioritisation of the work of the Service is achieved by the development and delivery of an annual risk based audit plan.
+19. Prioritisation of the work of the Service is achieved by the development and delivery of an annual risk based audit plan.
 This describes the assurance plans for the Service and includes capacity for flexibility to adjust to changing circumstances and for demand led and urgent work if appropriate.
-The plan is based on a mix of different types of audit and work to ensure that assurance over the systems of governance, risk management and internal control is obtained from a number of different directions and sources. - 21.
-The Service's methodology for establishing audit priorities is aligned with governance and risk management systems.
-Audit plans are developed through an assessment of risk and assurance needs and are to be further developed to show the link to the Authority's overall objectives. - 22.
-It is considered that the 2017/18 Internal Audit Plan represented a reasonable view of critical areas for audit review and assurance needs when it was constructed and agreed with Senior Management and the Audit and Risk Committee.
-It was based on reasonable estimates of available resources and was completed in year.
-The Internal Audit Plan for 2018/19 was presented to the Audit and Risk Committee at its meeting on 22 May 2018.
+The plan is based on a mix of different types of audit and work to ensure that assurance over the systems of governance, risk management and internal control is obtained from a number of different directions and sources.

+- 20. The Service's methodology for establishing audit priorities is aligned with governance and risk management systems.
+Audit plans are developed through an assessment of risk and assurance needs and are to be further developed to show the link to the Authority's overall objectives. - 21.
+It is considered that the 2018/19 Internal Audit Plan represented a reasonable view of critical areas for audit review and assurance needs when it was constructed and agreed with Senior Management and the Audit and Risk Committee.
+It was based on reasonable estimates of available resources and was completed in year. - 22.
+The Internal Audit Plan for 2019/20 was presented to the Service Leadership Team at its meeting on 24 April 2019 and the Audit and Risk Committee at its meeting on 17 May 2019.